-Today, anyone can research you and form an opinion about your character in less then 5 seconds.
+Today, anyone can research you and form an opinion about your character in less than 5 seconds.

-This is why search engine optimization (SEO) and reputation management are more important then ever.
+This is why search engine optimization (SEO) and reputation management are more important than ever.

 It is difficult to tell when a public relations crisis is going to hit your business.

 Your online reputation can go from impressive to poor overnight if you don't take a proactive approach.

 This is where SEO for reputation management can help.

 Search engine optimization is a strategy used by reputation management companies to bury those negative search results.

 We have listed some SEO reputation management tools you can leverage to start taking action.

 It's clear that your online reputation is so important.
 According to Forbes, 97% of business owners believe ORM is essential to their marketing strategy.
 Bad online reputations can result in a decrease in brand value and lower search traffic.
 This directly impacts profitability.
 Let's take a closer look at how a bad online reputation can impact your business.